Skip to main content

 MET reset timing

-Community reports often align major pulls with MET bay reset work rather than a fixed customer-facing calendar.
+Community posts and firsthand accounts often align major pulls with MET bay reset work rather than a fixed customer-facing calendar.

 • Items marked "No Home" are pre-pull candidates during reset windows.
 If you see a bay being restructured, check it before the MET team finishes.

-• The $.02 buffer window (about 48 hours) before a pull exists in some stores.
-Others skip straight from $.03 to removal.
+• Some stores show a short ending-in-.02 buffer window (about 48 hours) before a pull.
+Others skip straight from .03 to removal.
 Both patterns are covered in Chapter 2.

 • Use reset timing as a probability signal only, not a guaranteed schedule.